ankushbraj/3D-feature-descriptors-for-co-registration-of-aerial-imagery/README.md

  ## Usage
 ```
-1. Put three files in a folder with name, for ex :coreg
+1. download 2 cmake files and main.cpp and move it to a folder, for ex :coreg
-2. build
+2. mkdir build
 3. cd build
 4. put the .pcd in the build folder
-5. ./coreg test[1-3].pcd
+5. execute using ./coreg test[1-3].pcd
 ```